HealthFlowEgy/ai-prescription-validation-system/FRONTEND_README.md

 ## 🚀 Deployment

 ### Production Deployment
-The frontend is deployed using the Manus deployment service:
+The frontend is deployed using the HealthFlow deployment service:
 ```bash
 # Build for production
 npm run build